Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Customer support

-The Wix and Shopify help centers are available in more languages too — Shopify support materials are available in 21 languages; Wix’s come in 12; and Squarespace’s six.
+When it comes to online resources, Shopify’s help center is available in more languages than Wix and Squarespace’s — Shopify support materials are available in 18 languages; Wix’s come in 13; and Squarespace’s eight.

 The Wix help center